DavidB1999/My_Football_Analytics/Position_data/PitchControl/README.md

                          reaction_time=0.7, max_player_speed=None, average_ball_speed=15, sigma=0.45, lamb=4.3,
                          n_grid_points_x=50, n_grid_points_y=30, device='cpu', dtype=torch.float32,
                          first_frame=0, last_frame=500, batch_size=250, deg=50, implementation=None, max_int=500,
-                         team='Home', return_pcpp=False, fix_tti=True)
+                         team='Home', return_pcpp=False, fix_tti=True, reference='x', assumed_reference_x=105,
+                         assumed_reference_y=68)

 Function calculate the pitch control of the home team in a given range of frames.
 Function relies on tracking_data class object from my tracking data package.
-Function is based on the code by "anenglishgoat".
+Function is based on the code by "anenglishgoat". <br>

+Distance-related parameters (i.e. velocities and distances) are scaled by the pitch dimensions to keep pitch control results consistent independent of dimensions chosen.
+Obviously this mixes up meters (velocity) and pitch units (dimensions).
+But unless we know the correct size of each matches' pitch and its relation to the units in the position data this is the best estimation; at least for consistency.
+We can scale by either x or y length of the pitch; this introduces additional inaccuracy if x and y change in their relative magnitude.

 **Parameters**